funbiscuit/resource-builder/README.md

 ------------------------

 A simple cross-platform resource builder for C++ programs.
-Works on Linux and Windows.
+Works on Linux, Windows and MacOS (10.7 and higher).
 Python 3.x is required.

+Tested with latest Manjaro Linux, Windows 7/10 and MacOS 10.14

 On Linux uses `objcopy` to generate object files that will link with your code.

 On Windows `.rc` file is generated to be compiled with your code.

+On MacOS uses `ld` to create object files that will link with your code.
+Internally uses `getsectiondata()` that's why MacOS 10.6 and older are not supported.

 Example usage